tomclegg.net

 Completion of an effective treaty at Kyoto would address one of the most serious threats to the planet and to future generations.
 It would set a landmark precedent for addressing other grave environmental threats, many linked to climate change.
 It would demonstrate that the world's leaders have now recognized, in deeds and words, their responsibility for stewardship of the earth.
 The stark facts carry a clear signal:

-There is only one responsible choice --
+There is only one responsible choice -- to act now.

 We, the signers of this declaration, urge all government leaders to demonstrate a new commitment to protecting the global environment for future generations.
 The important first step is to join in completing a strong and meaningful Climate Treaty at Kyoto.
 We encourage scientists and citizens around the world to hold their leaders accountable for addressing the global warming threat.
 Leaders must take this first step to protect future generations from dire prospects that would result from failure to meet our responsibilities toward them.